 Michele has always been & always will be a ranch girl.
 Growing up on a ranch with horses, cattle, siblings and copious amounts of hard work led to the creation of Michele's drive and relentless work ethic.
 From gluing herself to the foaling monitor and delivering a client's foal at midnight to meticulously inspecting stalls to make sure they are cleaned correctly, Michele takes a hands on approach to the care of all the animals in her keeping.

 Horses have always been a staple part of Michele's life with a wide variety of breeds & disciplines including Hunter Jumpers, Cutting, Barrel Racing & Team Roping.
 The Arabians became a part of Micheles life in 1978 when she was living across the street from Lasma in Scottsdale, Arizona.
 Her first Arabian was purchased from Lasma and the love of this breed has never stop growing.
 Rising Hearts Ranch currently is home to over 40 Arabians with a wonderful foal crop coming this year.
 When asked what Michele's most memorable experience thus far with the Arabian horse she struggled to come up with just one and this industry has been very rewarding.
 A most recent experience that will always be special in her heart was the 2015 Region 4 show.
-Her favorite horse Mi Regalo Di Angelo (Reggie) was named the Champion Stallion with Chauncey Flemings at the lead.
+Her favorite horse Mi Regalo Di Angelo (Reggie) was named the Champion Stallion.
 This was not only Reggie's first show but also the first win that was received by a fully in house team!
 It was the beginning of many wins for this Dream Team!
 Another very memorable moment was being named the USEF Breeder of the Year in 2016!

 In having a conversation with Michele about the first time she laid eyes on the infamous stallion Bey Shah, her arm hairs stood straight up & her expression turned from one of casual conversation to absolute, 100% enthrallment.
 This enthrallment carries on to all the other horses that have passed through her life from Arabians to Cutting Horses & more.
 There is just a love for the individual animal that cannot be measured.